 Is there a “right” time for your teen to get braces?
 Many factors ranging from schedules to family finances can influence the timing of your child’s orthodontic treatment.
-It’s not unusual for teens to be reluctant or embarrassed about getting braces and try to come up with their own creative reasons to avoid treatment!
-That’s why summer is an ideal time for teens to get braces: they have privacy to adjust to braces outside of school, more flexible schedules for appointments, and plenty of time to develop good hygiene habits at home.
-More»
+Braces by their very nature are all about change!
+We love watching our patients smiles change and progress over their treatment time.
+That’s why summer is a great time for teens to get braces: they have time to adjust to the initial changes of braces outside of school, more flexible schedules for appointments, and plenty of time to develop good hygiene habits at home.

 Braces are an important investment in your child’s future.
 Not only can straighter teeth give your child a huge confidence and self-esteem boost, but straighter teeth are also healthier.
 Your child is less likely to suffer from oral health problems since its easier to brush and clean straight teeth.
 Of course, deciding to get your child braces is the easy part.
 The harder part?
 Knowing which Dartmouth orthodontist to pick.